colorfulscoop/msgflow/README.md

-# SmileChat
+# SmileChat - Simple Chatbot Framework

-SmileChat is a simple chatbot framework written in Python for simple configuration, customization and connection with several services.
+[SmileChat](https://github.com/noriyukipy/smilechat) is a simple chatbot framework written in Python for simple configuration, customization and connection with several services.

-Documents are available on https://noriyukipy.github.io/smilechat .

-## Overview

 SmileChat provides following simple and flexible features to develop your chatbot as fast as possible.